-- 2. Provide the measurements of interim progress toward meeting the longterm goals for academic achievement in Appendix A. - 3.
+58.2.
+Provide the measurements of interim progress toward meeting the long-term goals for academic achievement in Appendix A.

+59.3.
 Describe how the long-term goals and measurements of interim progress toward the long- term goals for academic achievement take into account the improvement necessary to make significant progress in closing statewide proficiency gaps.

 Cutting the deficit between 100 percent and the current rate by one-third for all students and student groups sets the same goal for all students but requires greater rates of improvement for student groups that reach proficiency at lower rates.
-For example, the deficit for English language arts proficiency between the all students group (46 percent proficient) and those students in the economically disadvantaged student group (30 percent proficient) was 16 percentage points in the 2015-2016 school year.
-If each group were to cut their proficiency deficit by one-third in six years, the resulting gap between the all-students group (64 percent proficient) and the set proficient) and the economically-disadvantaged group (53 percent proficient) would then be 11 percentage points (one-third of the current gap).
+For example, the deficit for English language arts proficiency between the all students group (46 percent proficient) and those students in the economically disadvantaged student group (30^{1} percent proficient) was 16^{4} percentage points in the 2015-2016 school year.
+If each group were to cut their proficiency deficit by one-third in six years, the resulting gap between the all-students group (64 percent proficient) and the economically-disadvantaged group (53^{4} percent proficient) would then be 110^{9} percentage points (one-third of the current gap).

 b.
 Graduation Rate.
-(ESEA section 1111(c)(4)(A)(i)(l)(bb))
+(ESEA section 1111(c)(4)(A)(i)(I)(bb))